We use cookies to track usage and preferences. You can view our cookies policy here.

 Missed train due to external delays

 For many rail users, it's their worst nightmare.
 You book a rail ticket, and you end up on a Rail Replacement bus.
-Sometimes, it's necessary to catch a Rail Replacement bus when there's planned engineering works or in cases of disruption.
+Sometimes, it's necessary to catch a Rail Replacement bus when there are planned engineering works or in cases of disruption.

 What is a Rail Replacement bus?